Page Refresh AI/Comparison Pages

 Comparison Page SEO Audit Tool

-Audit comparison and alternative pages for shallow differentiation, FAQ gaps, thin decision-support copy, and internal links that fail to support rankings or conversion.
+Audit one public comparison or alternative page for shallow differentiation, stale source context, FAQ gaps, AI-readable tradeoff answers, and internal links that fail to support a useful evaluation path.

-This audit checks whether a comparison page is persuasive enough to win the decision: clear tradeoffs, deeper buyer-fit guidance, alternatives intent coverage, FAQ support, and links that connect the page to your product and pricing cluster.
+This audit checks whether one public comparison page gives searchers enough context to make a decision: clear tradeoffs, current source context, extractable buyer-fit answers, alternatives intent coverage, FAQ support, GA4/GSC follow-up paths, and links that connect the page to your product, pricing, sample report, and adjacent comparison cluster.

 Common content problems on these pages